-Question: What is the Florida Financial responsibility Law?
-When does it start?
+Question: What is the Florida Financial Responsibility Law?

 Answer: In Florida, vehicle owners or operators may be required to carry two types of insurance.